Make-It, Take-It Family Night

 - Family Favorite Station:

 - Colored pasta (enough for each student to have 48 pieces)

-- Copies of game directions Attachment Five: Mancala
+- Copies of game directions Handout Five: Mancala

 Families come to school one evening to create games for future family game nights at home.